-Definition Net revenue attributable to 'more sustainable' products during the 12-month period (1 October - 30 September).
-A product is defined as 'more sustainable' of 10 or more points across five parameters (Carbon, Water, Plastics, Packaging and Ingredients) versus the benchmark Reckitt product at the time of launch using our Sustainable Innovation Calculator.
-Scope 'More sustainable' products are measured by Reckitt's Sustainable Innovation Calculator, a streamlined Lifecycle Assessment tool that models the environmental impac products.
-All new and existing product developments must complete a Sustainable Innovation Calculator assessment.
-Units £ million Method Reckitt compiles and validates a master list of 'more sustainable' products using our Sustainable Innovation Calculator.
+Innovation Calcu ılator. .
+3 chmark Reckitt product at the time of launch using our Sustainabl cope amlined Lifecycle novation Calculato Assessment tool that models the environmental impacts of or assessment.
+Inits £ million 1ethod Reckitt compiles and validates a master list of 'more sustainable' products using our Sustainable Innovation Calculator.
 For a 'more sustainable' rating overall, the aggregate across the five parameters needs to be +10 points or more when compared to a previous product version.
 This means trade-offs are allowed.
-Units products.
-All new and existing product developments must complete a Sustainable Innovation Calculator assessment. £ million

-DIAL SCORE CARBON WATER PLASTICS PACKAGING INGREDIENTS OVERALL SCORE (g CO2e/dose) (Effective water L/dose) (Reduction/%PCR/ Recyclability) (Reduction/%PCR/ Recyclability) (Based on four Green Chemistry KPIs) (An aggregate score of all five dials) points eduction) ≥ 10 points MORE SUSTAINABLE ≥ 10 points 474 (between to < 10 points 1.5% increase reduction) > -10 points to < 10 poi nts AS SUSTAINABLE > -10 points to < 10 points points increase) ≤ -10 points LESS SUSTAINABLE ≤ -10 points

-The methodology applied is consistent with that set out for the carbon and water footprints.
-Carbon and water factors are applied to the raw material and packaging data of the selected products.
-These publicly available emission factors are sourced from databases such as Ecoinvent, and were updated during 2024 to reflect additional datasets and more accurate data that had become available.
-The plastics Indicator was added in June 2019 and only applies to projects launched after 1 June 2019.
-From January 2021, when considering the ingredients parameter, we assess hazard, biodegradable, circular and chemical footprint properties of the raw materials.
-To score 'better' on Ingredients, the product must achieve a 10-point or higher improvement versus the benchmark, similar to the other metrics.
-Net revenue generated by Reckitt for the 'more sustainable products' is obtained from financial data for all relevant countries in which the relevant products are sold and consolidated.
+DIAL SCORE CARBON WATER PLASTICS PACKAGING INGREDIENTS OVERALL SCORE (g CO z e/dose) (Effective water L/dose) (Reduction/%PCR/ Recyclability) (Reduction/%PCR/ Recyclability) (Based on four Green Chemistry KPIs) (An aggregate score of all five dials) points eduction) ≥ 10 points MORE SUSTAINABLE ≥ 10 points ≥ -1.5 points to < 10 points (between 1.5% increase and 10% reduction) > -10 points to < 10 points AS SUSTAINABLE > -10 points to < 10 points ≤ -1.5 points (≥ 1.5% increase) ≤ -10 points LESS SUSTAINABLE ≤ -10 points - the selected promore accurate of considering the product must ac products' is obtained.
+The specific cale oducts.
+These data that had ingredients p chieve a 10-pc ained from fin culations used publicly availab become availab arameter, we as bint or higher im ancial data for a d for each perfo ole emission factible.
+The plastics I seess hazard, bio provement vers all relevant count rmance indicato ors are sourced ndicator was acted to the benchmatries in which the rare shown belong the street of I from databases added in June 2019 cular and chemicark, similar to the ne relevant productions: such as Ecoinvent and only applies t al footprint proper other metrics.
+Net cts are sold and co factors are applied to the raw material and packaging data of and were updated during 2024 to reflect additional datasets an to projects launched after 1 June 2019.
+From January 2021, when raties of the raw materials.
+To score 'better' on Ingredients, the revenue generated by Reckitt for the 'more sustainable possolidated.

-The specific calculations used for each performance indicator are shown below:

-- Carbon: The carbon dial is calculated on a per dose basis of carbon emissions against those of the benchmark.
-Points are allocated based on % change of carbon against the benchmark. - Water: The water dial is calculated in the same way as the carbon dial, where points are allocated on percentage change per dose. - Plastic: The plastics dial result is determined by a mix of three metrics: weight reduction, PCR content and recyclability.
-All are done on a per dose basis, and relative contributions are set related to the maximum points attainable and associated % change against the benchmark. - Packaging: The packaging dial is calculated using the same mix of data as the plastics dial, except It instead considers total pack weight reduction, total PCR increase and total pack recyclability increase
+Plastic: The plastics dial result is determined by a mix of three metrics: weight reduction, PCR content and recyclability.
+All are done on a per dose basis, and relative contributions are set related to the maximum points attainable and associated % change against the benchmark.

+Packaging: The packaging dial is calculated using the same mix of data as the plastics dial, except It instead considers total pack weight reduction, total PCR increase and total pack recyclability increase